TheDataLeek/CSCI3202/hw5/README.md

 This will work for either python 2 or python 3.

-If you want to dig a little deeper, use the `-h` flag to see what it can do, which is in a nutshell the following.
+If you want to dig a little deeper, use the `-h` flag to see what it can do, but here's a short list as well.

 * Use Simulated Annealing on the file
 * Use the Genetic Algorithm on the file